kadiryaparfinland/splitting-app-to-components/README.md

 #This is an example angular web app that shows how to split one code base to different components.

-# In the first commit, appp works in aone component and that is app  component.
+# In the first commit, app works in a one component and that is app  component.

-#In the last component, app structure is changed and it is divided two component.
+#In the last commit, app structure is changed and it is divided two component.
 So that, it is maintainable and easy to understand.

 # Cafe